SJSUSpring2020-CMPE272/Whats-Trending/README.md

 2. Predicting Success Rate of Kickstarter Projects

-3. The goal of the project is to help entrepreneurs save time.
-For a Kickstarter project receive its full funds, it must reach its target amount within the proposed time frame.
-So if the project is even a dollar short of its goal by the end of the term, Kickstarter will not release the funds for that project.
-Our app will predict whether a Kickstarter idea will succeed or fail, then generate a statistical report for users to view the positive and negative factors that led to the end result.
+3. This application is intended for entrepreneurs and small companies who want a review of their project proposal.
+Crystal will predict whether a Kickstarter idea will succeed or fail, then generate a statistical report for users to view the positive and negative factors that led to the end result.
+If the project is even a dollar short of its goal by the end of the term, Kickstarter will not release the funds for that project.
+Users can use Crystal's report to fix the negative factors of their idea to increase their success rate which essentially saves them time.

-4. Technology stack: AWS, Django, Python, JS, HTML/CSS
+4. Technology stack: AWS, DynamoDB, Django, Python, JS, HTML/CSS

 ## Project Idea-2